mapproxy/mapproxy/doc/sources.rst

 You can configure what MapProxy should do when the tile service returns an error.
 Instead of raising an error, MapProxy can generate a single color tile.
 You can configure if MapProxy should cache this tile, or if it should use it only to generate a tile or WMS response.

 You can configure multiple status codes within the ``on_error`` option.
+You can also use the catch-all value ``other``.
+This will not only catch all other HTTP status codes, but also source errors like HTTP timeouts or non-image responses.

 Each status code takes the following options:

 ``response``